ohler55/ox/README.md

 ## <a name="release">Release Notes</a>

+### Release 1.8.7

+ - Added a correct check for element open and close names.

+ - Changed raised Exceptions to customer classes that inherit from StandardError.

+ - Fixed a few minor bugs.

 ### Release 1.8.6

  - Removed broken check for matching start and end element names in SAX mode.
 The names are still included in the